 Two cable cars give you instant access to the mountains, from where you have spectacular views over the Achensee.
 The Rofan Seilbahn starts in Maurach, while the Karwendel Bergbahn leaves from Pertisau.
 Return journeys cost between €17 and €20,50 per adult.

-While there is no doubt that nature is the biggest attraction around the Achensee, there are a few other attractions to provide some variety.
+- While there’s no doubt that nature is the biggest attraction around the Achensee, there are a few other attractions to provide some variety.
 They include the Achensee Museumswelt in Maurach, where you will find from 400 handmade dolls to a selection of old tractors.
 In Pertisau, you can see how the healing Tyrolean shale oil is extracted from rocks in the area at the Tiroler Steinöl Vitalberg Erlebniszentrum.

 Getting to the Achensee